 - Furukawa NW, Smith DK, Gonzalez CJ, et al. Evaluation of Algorithms Used for PrEP Surveillance Using a Reference Population From New York City, July 2016–June 2018.
 Public Health Reports 2020; 135(2): 202-210.

 The number of persons aged ≥16 years with indications for PrEP was estimated using most recently available data from U.S. Census American Community Survey (ACS), the National Health and Nutrition Examination Survey (NHANES), and National HIV Surveillance System (NHSS).
 The data sources used in calculating the denominator for PrEP coverage have varying dates for schedule of availability for the latest data.
 Therefore, denominator data used for PrEP coverage lags approximately 1 year after the year of report.
-PrEP coverage data for 2018 have been updated using a 2018 denominator for the estimated number of persons with PrEP indications.
+PrEP coverage data with a lagged denominator were considered preliminary.